fixed energy plans

 Here is the fixed rate energy plans on our database for South Australia.
 This table contains products from a referral partner†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Are fixed rate plans different to fixed cost plans?
+Are fixed rate plans different from fixed cost plans?

 Yes, very much so.
-While fixed rate energy plans give customers certainty over the price they will be charged for power, they do not provide any certainty over actual costs.
-No household uses the exact same amount of electricity or gas every month, so the amount you need to pay will continue to vary from one billing period to the next.
-Fixed cost energy plans, on the other hand, provide households with a specific price to be paid every billing period, regardless of how much electricity or gas they actually use.
-So you can either lock-in a price, or a cost.
+While fixed rate energy plans give customers certainty over the price they will be charged for power, they don’t provide any certainty over actual costs.
+No household uses the same amount of electricity or gas every month, so the amount you need to pay will continue to vary from one billing period to the next.
+Fixed cost energy plans on the other hand, provide households with a specific price to be paid every billing period, regardless of how much electricity or gas they use.
+So you can either lock-in a price or a cost.

-Only a couple of electricity providers offer fixed rate plans these days.
+Only a couple of electricity providers offer fixed rate plans.
 However, most retailers only offer fixed rates in certain locations.
-Amber offers fixed rates on its Standing Offer plan in NSW, SEQ and SA, however customers are required to pay a monthly membership fee of $15.
+Amber Electric offers fixed rates on its Standing Offer plan in NSW, SEQ and SA, however customers are required to pay a monthly membership fee of $22.

 Fixed cost plans are a little different.
-While Origin has offered a fixed cost plan in the past, a handful of other retailers now offer prepaid power deals which are effectively the same thing, but with one crucial difference.
-In the case of prepaid power plans, retailers like Powershop allow customers to pre-purchase a specific amount of electricity to use each billing period (which means you know how much you are paying from one month to the next), however, if you go over the agree prepaid amount, you will be charged extra for your remaining usage.
+While Origin Energy has offered a fixed cost plan in the past, a handful of other retailers now offer prepaid energy deals which are effectively the same thing, but with one crucial difference.
+In the case of prepaid energy plans, retailers like Powershop allow customers to pre-purchase a specific amount of electricity to use each billing period (which means you know how much you are paying from one month to the next).
+However, if you go over the agreed prepaid amount, you will be charged extra for your remaining usage.

 What are the pros and cons of fixed rate energy plans?

 Every energy plan comes with its advantages and disadvantages.
-Ultimately, you still need to pay for the electricity and gas you use – there’s no getting away from that.
 So what are the pros and cons of fixed rate energy plans?

 Pros

-- A fixed rate plan means you can lock-in charges for a set period, which means if prices go up during your contract, you’ll avoid an increase to your usage or supply charges.
+• A fixed rate energy plan locks in your usage and supply charges for a set period, which means if prices go up during your contract, you’ll avoid an increase

-- These plans can provide a small level of certainty on your energy bills, at least for the 12 to 24 months of your contract.
+• These plans can provide a small level of certainty on your energy bills, at least for the 12 to 24 months of your contract’s benefit period

 Cons

-- In the same way that you can avoid price hikes with a fixed rate energy offer, if prices fall during your contract term, you’ll also miss out on receiving cheaper charges on your plan.
+• If prices fall during your contract term, you’ll miss receiving cheaper charges on your plan

-- Although exit fees have almost become a thing of the past, if you try to leave your fixed rate plan prior to your contract end date, you may incur an additional fee.
+• Although exit fees have almost become obsolete, leaving your fixed rate energy plan before your contract’s end date may incur additional fees

-- Once your fixed rate contract ends, your provider may simply move you onto its default offer, which could be significantly more expensive than your current offer.
+• Once your fixed rate contract ends, your provider may simply move you onto their default offer, which could be significantly more expensive than your current offer

-Whether a fixed rate energy plan is the right move for you will depend entirely on your individual circumstance.
-While some people may find it helpful to just set and forget their rates through a fixed rate plan, others may not be too quick to jump on locked-in rates, especially if its during a period where prices look to be on a downward trend.
-Either way, if you’re trying to find the best deal on your electricity or gas, the best thing you can do is compare both types of offers and see which works out cheaper (or more convenient) for you.
+Whether a fixed rate energy plan is the best decision will depend on your circumstances.
+While some people may find it helpful to set and forget their rates through a fixed rate energy plan, others may not be too quick to jump on locked-in rates, especially when usage and supply charges look to be on a downward trend.
+Either way, if you’re trying to find the best deal on your electricity or gas, the best thing you can do is compare both types of offers and see which works out cheaper or is more convenient for you.

 Share this article